ArdenB/TSSRESTREND/README.md

 # Segmented RESTREND

-This script is a a demonstration of the Segmented RESTREND method proposed in Burrell et. al., (2016?????).
+This script is a a demonstration of the Segmented RESTREND method proposed in Burrell et. al., (2017).

+The current build (0.1.4) is under active development and has not been fully tested.
+Version 0.1.32 is stable but doen't handle some errors well.

 *Disclaimer.
 This code has been tested with the data provided int the `./demo_data` folder.
 Use caution when testing other dataset.*
 ## To install from Github